Your area Not set — showing everywhere

 Addressed

 The speaker suggested that the Chair should introduce the newest member of the Planning Board to the public.
-They noted that the introduction had not yet occurred.
+This was a procedural suggestion regarding the meeting's presentation.
 Key concern

 Board response